4 Minute Read

 If your son broke his arm and you’re struggling to pay the hospital bill, call the good folks in billing.
 Ask about discounts and a payment plan for medical expenses you can cash-flow over the next several months.
 Be persistent, patient and kind.
 And pay something up front to show you’re serious about repaying your debt.
 They’ll usually work with you.

 3. Shop around.

 If your car is on the fritz, shop around.
-Ask friends for reliable mechanic recommendations and then call about deals, coupons and specials.
+Ask friends for reliable mechanic recommendations, and then call about deals, coupons and specials.
 Be sure the mechanic you pick gives you a quote before you authorize any work.
-If their price is more than you can pay, ask for the "bare minimum" fix that will get you back on the road safely until you can save for the bigger repair.
-If it’s absolutely not drivable, check into carpooling.
+If their price is more than you can pay, ask for the bare-minimum fix that will get you back on the road safely until you can save for the bigger repair.
+If it’s absolutely not drivable, consider carpooling.